Do organic tampons expire?

 Do organic tampons biodegrade?

-Natracare tampons are designed to biodegrade and are compostable.
-This is because they are made from 100% organic cotton, and do not contain plastic.
-Find out more about composting menstrual products here.
+Natracare tampons are plastic free by design, and can biodegrade and compost.
+This is because they are made from 100% GOTS certified organic cotton, and do not contain plastic.
+Find out more about composting tampons.

 What are organic tampons made of?